syncfusion-content/xamarin-docs/Xamarin/Introduction/Download-And-Installation.md

    ![](images/NuGetConfig2.jpeg)

    N> The `Source` text box in the above image denotes the location of the NuGet packages and the `Name` section, allows you to provide a unique name for NuGet Packages Source.
+   You may face the NuGet package installation/restore error while installing the Syncfusion Xamarin NuGet packages if you have UWP project in your Xamarin Application.
+This issue occurred since some URL redirecting issue in NuGet Package Manager for UWP projects.
+To resolve this issue, use the below Syncfusion Xamarin NuGet feed link.
+   Syncfusion Xamarin NuGet Full Feed Link: [http://nuget.syncfusion.com/nuget_xamarin/nuget/getsyncfusionpackages/xamarin/](http://nuget.syncfusion.com/nuget_xamarin/nuget/getsyncfusionpackages/xamarin/)

 I> Syncfusion other platforms NuGet packages feed links are available [here](http://nuget.syncfusion.com/)

 ### NuGet Installation